10 Types of Business Loans to Help Grow Your Business

 Microloans are typically issued in amounts less than $50,000.
-They’re good for owners who need a little cash for a one-time business expense or a startup that just doesn’t need a lot of money.
+They’re good for owners who need a little cash for a one-time business expense or a startup that doesn’t need much money.
 Some microloans are issued by the government, while others are offered by nonprofits.
 Collateral is usually required.

 Especially when starting a company, an owner can use a personal loan to finance a business.
 Most banks won’t offer a business loan to businesses with no history of operations, so a personal loan can stand in its place.

 This approach can create a significant risk to one’s personal assets, and qualifying for this loan can be tough.
 Most personal loans are capped at $50,000, as microloans are.
 A personal loan is an option for business owners with good credit scores.

 Related Reading: How to Separate Your Personal and Business Finances